youngd24/ThinClient/Wyse/7000/README.md

 	- [Was it wise to buy the Wyse?](https://www.youtube.com/watch?v=oy6g3zaD4Jc)
 	- [Wyse thin client review and demo](https://www.youtube.com/watch?v=gGgBp9N6Vco)
 	- [How to install a laptop hard drive in a Dell Wyse Z or R](https://www.youtube.com/watch?v=alUr093OMRw)

+## Contact Info

+Questions or comments can be directed to youngd23 at gmail dot com otherwise issue a Pull Request here with any changes.